anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 New events sent with non-CID media IDs should not pose a problem either, because they wouldn't be parsed as CIDs successfully.
-If they actually are parsed as CIDs successfully but aren't valid, that's either a huge coincidence, or, a lot more likely, a malicious `mxc` URL.
-In that case, it would just fail, which is not worse than what malicious `mxc` URLs can already do right now.
+If they actually are parsed as CIDs successfully but aren't valid, that's either a huge coincidence, or, a lot more likely, a malicious MXC URL.
+In that case, it would just fail, which is not worse than what malicious MXC URLs can already do right now.